|

 human rights laws.
 They form what the consensus of international opinion

 recognise as comprising the essential elements of a civilised society.
-Some

 supporters of the basic concepts of Universal Income Systems have included: The